• Skip to primary navigation

 Combine and Cook Salsa

 • Remove stems from roasted chilis.
-Place whole chilis in processor with pureed tomatillos.
+Place whole chilis in a food processor with pureed tomatillos.
 Pulse a few times on low speed to mix chilis with tomatillos.
-Don't over blend.
+Don't over-blend.

-• Pour salsa in a saucepan and bring to a boil with lid on.
-Reduce heat and simmer 5 minutes.
+• Pour salsa into a saucepan and bring to a boil with the lid on.
+Reduce heat and simmer for 5 minutes.
 Add salt to taste.
-Allow to cool to room temperature..
+Allow to cool to room temperature.

 Store